Webhooks Integration

 Activity enrollment

-Triggers when users register into an activity.
+Triggers when a user registers into an activity.

 Activity dismissal

-Triggers when users deregisters from an activity.
+Triggers when a user deregisters from an activity.

 Event enrollment

-Triggers when users registers into the event
+Triggers when a user registers into the event

 Attendee registers into the event via the Registration form.